aeog2024/iiag/content/media_coverage/bfm-tv/index.md

 ---
 title: BFM TV
 summary: BFM TV is a French news broadcast television and radio network, wholly owned by RMC BFM.
 Since the start of the genocide BFM showed biased reports in favor of Israel.
+The plight of the Palestinians is largely ignored in this media.
 date: 2025-01-01
 tags:
   - BFM TV